 Your supervisor will be an active researcher in the field you wish to explore and can, therefore, offer expert guidance to help you shape your own project and develop as an independent researcher.
 You will also be joining a dynamic community of postgraduate researchers.
 We recognise the importance of pastoral care and offer a supportive environment in which to learn and study.

-All students will produce a 28,000-word literature and/or language dissertation (options available) inspired in different ways by an aspect of English studies, and supported by the English Department’s literary and language specialisms.
-In researching their dissertations, students will spend time working in archives, libraries and other repositories.
+All students will produce a 28,000-word literature and/or language dissertation on an aspect of English studies.
+In researching their dissertations, students may spend time working in archives, libraries and other repositories.
 An appropriate supervisor will be assigned to each student, from either a literature and/or language background, and their guidance, advice and support will be given through regular one-to-one tutorials and email contact.
 The supervisor will provide considerable academic and practical assistance; however, the dissertation will be the result of the student’s own independent research.

 Teaching